Effective Date: March 24, 2021

 - Sanitary Conditions.
 Supplier’s workers shall have ready access to clean toilet facilities, potable water and sanitary food preparation, storage and eating facilities.
 If worker dormitories are provided, such facilities must be clean and safe, and provided with appropriate emergency egress, hot water for bathing and showering, adequate heat and ventilation, and reasonable personal space along with reasonable entry and exit privileges.

 Supplier shall minimize the adverse environmental impacts of their activities, including striving to reduce waste, energy, emissions and pollution to the air, ground and water.
-Supplier shall: (1) handle chemicals in an environmentally safe way; (2) handle, store and dispose of hazardous waste in a safe manner; and (3) contribute to the recycling and reuse of materials and products and implement environmental friendly technologies.
+Supplier shall: (1) handle chemicals in an environmentally safe way; (2) handle, store and dispose of hazardous waste in a safe manner; and (3) contribute to the recycling and reuse of materials and products and implement environmentally friendly technologies.
 It is recommended that Supplier has an Environmental Management System in conformity with international standards such as ISO 14001.

 Supplier shall conduct business in an ethical manner and in compliance with all applicable laws and regulations in the countries it conducts business.
 In particular, Supplier must comply with the following standards: